GabCoolDude/School.md/Lycée/Anglais/Chapter 2/Final Task.md

 5. Do you think fast fashion is good for the environment ?
 # Etape 1

-Fashion designer who wants to change things and express their identity with fashion: <mark style="background: #BBFABBA6;">Rifa</mark>
-Customer who loves fashion and buys clothes regurlarly: <mark style="background: #ABF7F7A6;">Gabriel</mark>
+Fashion designer who wants to change things and express their identity with fashion: *Rifa* Customer who loves fashion and buys clothes regularly: **Gabriel**
 # Etape 2

 Give developed answers to each question, use lessons and the vocabulary seen in class.

+- **Well...
+For me, fashion is not very important because, I don't really pay attention to what I wear, I just wear what looks cool to me and what fits me.**